 Thinking about camp is my full-time job.
 I’m pretty lucky, right?
 I get to work at a place where our biggest selling point is happiness.
 That said, it’s not all fun and games.
 Okay, let’s be honest… it’s mostly fun and games.
 But there is more to it, especially this time of year.

-Camp ended six months ago, and that’s just for those of us who were there at the end.
-Six months is a long time for a kid.
+Camp ended almost nine months ago, and that’s just for those of us who were there at the end.
+Nine months is a long time for a kid.
 While we have many campers who are jumping out of their skins with the anticipation of another unforgettable summer on the Hill, we have others keeping their jumping to a minimum and their skin very much intact.
 A camper who couldn’t fight back the tears as he hugged his counselors and friends goodbye may now be questioning whether he wants to return.
 A Training Camper who rocked his first overnight and begged his parents to enroll him the second they pulled up to the Big House to get him may now be thinking he’s just not ready for the real thing.
 We get asked pretty regularly what it is we do in winter.
 Well, a lot of it is this.

 We warm cold feet.

 We all know it’s normal to be afraid to try new things, but it’s also normal to be afraid to try the same thing again.
 What if it’s not as good this time around?
 What if there’s something better going on somewhere else?
 FOMO… the Fear Of Missing Out… is no joke.
 I know this from personal experience.
 If FOMO were an actual diagnosis, there is no doubt that mine would be classified as atypical.
 I cannot tolerate the feeling that something awesome could possibly be happening without me.